Food, Fitness and Holidays

 Janet Hackert, Nutrition and Health Education Specialist, Harrison County, University of Missouri Extension

-Whether it is birthday treats for school, Halloween trick-or-treats, or party favors for a Christmas party at church or scouts, there are lots of great options that promote health instead of encouraging unhealthy choices.
+Whether it is birthday treats for school, Halloween trick-or-treats, or favors for a Christmas party at church or scouts, there are lots of great options that promote health instead of encouraging unhealthy choices.

 Though overeating may be a factor in causing obesity, body weight is affected by both caloric intake and expenditure.
 A healthy balance is the key.
 So when looking for fun treats, think about more nutritious and tasty food options.
 Also consider non-food options that get children active in order to burn the calories they consume.